Scrap the CV! Existing hiring methods exacerbating the UK’s skills crisis and social mobility divide, research reveals.

 Embrace Potential Over Experience

 Experience is undoubtedly a key factor in whether a candidate is hired, with 91% of respondents identifying experience as a useful way to establish whether a candidate will suit their roles.
 In light of this, 68% currently use CVs as their first method of screening for experienced hires.
+It is important that candidates remember to use a good CV template when applying for any job, to stand out from the crowd.

 However, the majority (78%) believe a lack of relevant skills and candidate experience will inhibit their ability to achieve strategic objectives and/or financial goals in the next 24 months.
 By relying on past experience rather than the potential that a candidate shows, organisations are taking a financial and strategic hit.